acmsigsoft/EmpiricalStandards/docs/GeneralStandard.md

 -   Identify parts of the paper that you cannot effectively judge or did not review.

-## Invalid Criticisms and Reviewing Antipatterns
+## Reviewing Antipatterns
 -   Applying empirical standards in a mechanical, inflexible, box-ticking or gotcha-like manner.
 -   Rejecting a study because it uses a methodology for which no specific standard is available.
 -   Skimming a manuscript instead of carefully reading each word and inspecting each figure and table.
 -   Unprofessional or vitriolic tone, ad hominem attacks, disparaging or denigrating comments.
 -   Allowing the authors' identities or affiliations to affect the review.
 -   Focusing on superficial details of paper without engaging with its main claims or results.
--   Stating that a study: (i) lacks detail without enumerating missing details; (ii) is of low quality without explaining specific problems; or (iii) is not new without providing citations to published studies that make the same contribution.
--   Criticizing a study for limitations intrinsic to that kind of study or the methodology used.
--   Cross-paradigmatic criticism (e.g. attacking an interpretivist study for not conforming to positivist norms).
 -   Requesting additional analysis not directly related to a study's purpose or research question, leading to results poorly linked to the article’s narrative.
 -   Using sub-reviewers when the venue does not explicitly allow it.
--   Using the review to promote the reviewer\'s own views, theories, methods, or publications.
+-   Using the review to promote the reviewer's own views, theories, methods, or publications.

+## Invalid Criticisms
+-   Setting arbitrary minimum sample sizes or other data requirements, based on neither power analysis nor theoretical saturation
+-   Stating that a study:
+-   (i) lacks detail without enumerating missing details; (ii) is of low quality without explaining specific problems; or (iii) is not new without providing citations to published studies that make **practically identical** contributions.
+-   Rejecting a study because it replicates or reproduces existing work <!--(see Replications Supplement)-->
+-   Cross-paradigmatic criticism (e.g. attacking an interpretivist study for not conforming to positivist norms).
+-   Criticizing a study for limitations intrinsic to that kind of study or the methodology used (e.g. attacking a case study for low generalizability)
--   Rejecting a study because the reviewer would have used a different methodology or design.
+-   Rejecting a study because the reviewer would have used a different methodology or design
--   Rejecting a study because it replicates or reproduces existing work (see Replications Supplement)
 -   Rejecting a study because it reports negative results

 ## Research and Reporting Antipatterns
 -   Attempting a study without reading, understanding and applying published guidelines for that kind of study.
 -   Unreasonably small, underpowered or limited studies.
 -   Hypothesizing After Results are Known (HARKing) in ostensibly confirmatory, (post-)positivist research.
 -   Reporting only the subset of statistical tests that produce significant results (p-hacking).
--   Reporting---together in one paper---several immature or disjointed
-    studies instead of one fully-developed study.
+-   Reporting---together in one paper---several immature or disjointed studies instead of one fully-developed study.
 -   Unnecessarily dividing the presentation of a single study into many papers (salami-slicing).
 -   Overreaching conclusions or generalizations; obfuscating, downplaying or dismissing a study's limitations.
--   Mentioning related work only to dismiss it as irrelevant; listing rather than analyzing and synthesizing related work.
+-   Mentioning related work only to dismiss it as irrelevant; listing rather than synthesizing related work.
 -   Acknowledging limitations but then writing implications and conclusions as though the limitations don't exist

 </standard>